two-torial/two-torial/docs/games/konami/iidx/16_empress/troubleshooting.md

 ??? tip "Game is running too slow/fast"

     Your game is likely running at an incorrect framerate.
 The expected framerates is 59.95fps for S-VIDEO output mode, and 60.05fps for VGA output mode.
-    !!! tip "For more information regarding output modes, check out the [Extra Information](extras.md) page" Try these steps to resolve framerate issues:
+    !!! info "For more information regarding output modes, check out the [Extra Information](extras.md) page" Try these steps to resolve framerate issues:

     - Double-check that your selected output mode in the service menu matches the refresh rate in your `iidxhook-xx.conf` file.